-PSR Dine
+PSR Drink

 Soon we may see new wind turbines and solar power plants spring up across the California Desert like Spring wildflowers.
 Applications for new alternate energy production facilities have inundated staff throughout the Bureau of Land Management's California Desert District.